enrico2828/ansible-kubernetes/Readme.md

 ## Installation

-Using vagrant en virtualbox we initailise 1 master en 2 worker nodes.
+Using vagrant en virtualbox we initialise 1 master en 2 worker nodes.
 Ansible playbooks will be copied to the machines and executed to install kubernetes and requriements and initialize the cluster.

 Simply execute:

 `vagrant up`

-Do clean up everything
+To clean up everything

 `vagrant destroy`